DeveloperC286/conventional_commits_next_version/README.md

 #### Via Binary Download
-The two differences are minor, the first is the step installing from Cargo is replaced with downloading and unzipping the binary and the secound is changing the path the bianry is called from.
+The two differences are minor, the first is the step installing from Cargo is replaced with downloading and unzipping the binary and the second is changing the path the binary is called from.

 ```
 conventional-commits-next-version-checking: